What Causes Humidity? Defining Humidity And Its Characteristics

 There are obviously many more processes involved in the formation of all these weather systems.
 If you want to read in detail how hurricanes and monsoons are formed, as well as the role humidity plays in all this, you can read the in-depth article here.

-The powerful effect it has on the weather on a global scale should also be very evident, and we have just touched the surface.
+The powerful effect humidity has on the weather on a global scale should also be evident, and we just touched the surface.
+There is so much more to humidity than covered in this article, but the focus of this post was to capture its definition and illustrate its formation.

 Until next time, keep your eye on the weather!